AlejandroTrujilloRamosULL/Galaxy_Potentials_and_Orbits_Integration/README.md

 # Galaxy_Potentials_and_Orbits_Integration
-Galaxy_Potentials_and_Orbits_Integration simulation codes for the Física Galáctica class in Máster de Astrofísica of Universidad  de La Laguna.
+Galaxy_Potentials_and_Orbits_Integration codes for the Física Galáctica class in Máster de Astrofísica of Universidad  de La Laguna.

 It is necessary to install the numpy, matplotlib, astropy and gala Python packages for the codes to be executed.